Laurie Frick: Reception

 Frick's art work has been featured in mass media publications including NPR’s All Things Considered, The Atlantic, and The Los Angeles Times along with online industry magazines such as Artnet and Hyperallergic.
 In 2011, Leah Ollman of the Los Angeles Times praised Frick's exhibition at Edward Cella Art + Architecture, calling it "an invigorating immersion in pattern, rhythm, repetition and variation."
 She went on to observe, "again and again in the work, the scientific impulse toward rigor and regularity is tempered by a whimsical urge toward improvisation."

 In a 2015 feature for The Atlantic by Jacoba Urist Frick is featured prominently along with established figures such as Danish artist Jeppe Hein and US based artist Hans Haacke.
 The article identifies a group of artists who believe that self tracking offers insight into the human condition, while simultaneously asking whether the art can achieve these goals.
 Ultimately, the author leaves the question unanswered.
 Hyperallergic's Allison Meier wrote that Frick's work gives "us a better understanding of ourselves through place and time."

+Philanthropy

+In 2024, Frick co-founded the Frick Arts Foundation with Mark Frick and Kevin Ivester.
+The nonprofit organization provides annual grants to emerging artists based in Austin, Texas.
+Each year, the foundation awards $1,000 grants to a selected group of artists to support early-career and underrepresented artists within the Austin arts community.